jusinowicz/calanda_range_shifts/README.md

 3. Dispersal kernels that are based on the WALD approach (see code for references)
 4. Analysis of persistence with dispersal kernels that vary in space (i.e. are per-site dispersal kernels).

+calanda_figures3.R Code to produce plots of intrinsic ranges, environmental novelty, and the spatial LGR and its components.

 calanda_pop_krigALL_prob_wald.R Is the original file that includes the statistical explorations of models (including tests for effects of plant size -- as in an Integral Projection Modeling (IPM) approach), simulations of population dynamics, and analysis of spatial coexistence mechanisms.

 calanda_pop_krigALL_prob_env7_wald2S.R Builds from the original analyses to try and uncover the main drivers of species intrinsic ranges.
 It includes a number of additional environmental variables (e.g. mean temp, max/min temp, soil moisture, moisture deficit, GDD, etc.) that have been built into the probabilty and number of flowers which determine the overall intrinsic range.